dmachinewhisperer/linuxOS-port-of-ssd1306-driver/README.md

 4. Use the userspace application to interact with the device in `/dev/ssd1306X`

 ## Notes
+### The Porting Process
+The architecture independent part of the orginal driver ssd1306.c is largely untouched.
+The corresponding original sources files were renamed to `linux_xxxx`.
+Mostly the function prototypes were modified to return values to the caller as it typical with linux driver functions and logging functions changed appropirately.

 ### Device Tree to Use
 The bcm28xx* device tree are the upsteam Linux support files for the bcm SOC family while the bcm27xx* are downstream code by Rasberry Pi Foundations.
 See [here](https://forums.raspberrypi.com/viewtopic.php?t=238262)